 - YouTube TV, Sling TV: Legal live TV streaming

-If you need to sideload legitimate apps:
+If you are sideloading legitimate apps:

-- Download directly from developer websites
+- Download directly from the developer’s websites

 - Verify digital signatures and certificates